 The fact is that a well-maintained engine will run more efficiently and use less fuel.
 So you should really think about giving your car a long-overdue service.

 Your car’s handbook will tell you when it should be serviced, and don’t ignore that helpful reminder on your dashboard.
-Remember to check your oil from time to time and always use the correct grade for your engine.
-Again, consult your handbook or telephone your nearest dealer for advice.
+Remember to check your oil regularly and always use the correct grade for your engine.
+Again, consult your handbook or nearest dealer for advice.

 Sounds obvious, but you should think about leaving earlier for that very important meeting.
 If you’ve got a deadline to meet, leave home or the office with plenty of time to spare.
 Not only will you avoid speeding, you may arrive an hour early, giving you time to relax and prepare for that awfully important meeting.